shinrin-yoku92/shinrin-yoku92/README.md

 Here are a few of my key repositories that reflect where I’m heading in my backend dev journey:

-- **BootDev-API** — A backend API for handling users and posts (“chirps”).
+- **Chirpy** — A backend API for handling users and posts (“chirps”).
 This is my playground for building RESTful endpoints, authentication, and working with persistence.
 - **Pokedex** — A fun project for exploring data-driven design: retrieving, storing, and presenting Pokémon data.

 ---